 Our skin is an organ with which we are all familiar.
 It protects our internal organs and is the first defense against bacteria, viruses, and physical attacks.
 Beneath the skin lies our myofascial system.
 It has several parts including the lymphatic system, nervous and vascular tissue, and other connective tissues.

 Our fascia is split into three parts.
-The first superficial layer of fascia stores fat and water.
+The first superficial layer of the fascia stores fat and water.
 It transports water, macrophages, and nutrients throughout the body.
 The second layer lies deeper and can be accessed with deep tissue massage.
 It surrounds muscles, bones, nerves, and blood vessels and has nervous system receptors to alert us to the presence of pain.
 The third surrounds the organs of the body and holds them safely in place.

 The macrophages in the first layer are a type of white blood cell that plays a key role in the immune system.
-The first line of defense macrophages act as the emergency responders, arriving on the scene to assess the damage and provide critical emergency measures.
-The second lineup of macrophages come in to clean and clear the mess and set the stage for our body’s healing process.
+The first line of defense macrophages acts as the emergency responders, arriving on the scene to assess the damage and provide critical emergency measures.
+The second lineup of macrophages comes in to clean and clear the mess and set the stage for our body’s healing process.

 When your body is healthy and you are exercising regularly, your myofascial system is flexible and pliable.
 Without movement, fascia can get stuck leading to pain, stiffness, and inflexibility.
 Both the skin and the fascia help maintain structural integrity in the body.
 Without them, we would lose our first defense against illness and injury.

 When a person receives “myofascial release,” the practitioner is using specified trigger points to release tension in the tissues of our body.
 Sound familiar?
 Acupuncture and Traditional Chinese medicine have been releasing tension via the meridians for thousands of years.

 Active Child’s Pose (Press hands into the floor as you press up in the space between your shoulder blades)